Swiss voters overwhelmingly support same-gender marriage.

 Although homosexuality was decriminalized in Switzerland in 1942, many municipal and regional police forces kept “gay registers” until the early 1990s.

-Civil partnerships for same-sex couples are already possible, with roughly 700 such relationships being formed each year.
+Civil partnerships for same-sex couples are already possible, with roughly 700 being established each year.

 However, this status does not confer the same privileges as marriage, such as the ability to obtain citizenship and the ability to adopt children together.